 In 2010 is CONTIGO EN LA DISTANCIA, with her "everlasting" partners Roberto Taufic on guitar and Enzo Zirilli on percussions, a tribute to traditional latin american music; the cd is very well acclaimed from critics and public and they're still carrying on this project, that could have a second episode very soon.

 In 2013 Raimondi releases her new cd, a tribute to Mr. Ornette Coleman's music, recorded with Mauro Negri (altosax and clarinet), Furio Di Castri (bass) and Enzo Zirilli (drums).
 SINGIN' ORNETTE!! takes part oto the Revoice!Festival in London, with the special partecipation of the alto saxofonist Tony Kofi, who recorded two cds with Mr. Coleman in "person"....

 Her latest cd is a new Contigo en la distancia's recording, FLORICANTO, which is now touring around Italy featuring the London based italian trumpet player Fulvio Sigurta.

-Her live activity is combined to a teaching work in both Cuneo and Palermo Conservatories and in Scuola Civica di Musica of Turin, and she leads singing and vocal technique clinics.
+Her live activity is combined to a teaching work in Conservatories all around Italy: Trento, Brescia, Cuneo, Palermo Ferrara, Cagliari and, presently, in Genoa and she leads singing and vocal technique clinics.